ESPboy-edu/ESPboy_TZXDuino_WiFi/README.md

 https://shiru.untergrund.net

 Start ESPboy with pressed UP or DOWN button to enter WiFi files uploading mode.
-Connect to AP espboy and upload TAP and TZX files to ESPboy.
+Connect to WiFi AP "espboy" and upload TAP and TZX files to ESPboy from your PC/Mac/Phone.
 Or upload TAP and TZX files using [Arduino ESP8266 LittleFS Filesystem Uploader](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin)